 The action of the two words “loved” and “gave” in Greek grammar precede the phrase “I now live.”
 Christ first loved me and gave Himself for me before I could “now live.”
 It is crucial to understand this point.
-Christ does not live His life through us but we live His life when we allow the Holy Spirit to fill us.
-At the point we reject our ability to live up to the law and yield to the power of the Holy Spirit, we live by faith.
+Christ does not live His life through us, but we live His life when we allow the Holy Spirit to fill us.
+At the point, we reject our ability to live up to the law and yield to the power of the Holy Spirit; we live by faith.

 It takes the power of the Holy Spirit to live the Christian life.

-We did not find the power to live before we became Christians because we did not have His life to live.
+We did not find the power to live before becoming Christians because we did not have His life to live.
 We cannot live the Christian life until we have the empowering Christ to enable us to live it.
 We may try to copy other Christians but is mightily irksome to do so because we cannot live the Christian life in our own power.

 Now that Christians stand crucified eternally before God, we have a new life.
 This implies we should live our Christian life in appreciation for what Christ did for us [“love” and “gave himself” for us].
 We should be willing to waive all rights because of what Christ did for us.
 “I relinquish all my rights.
 I am dead positionally to my sin.”
 This is as hard for a believer to accept as it is for a non-Christian to believe John 3:16, yet this is something we must believe.